AkashMondal0/Skylight-Web/README.md

 3. Make your changes and commit them: `git commit -m 'Add some feature'`.
 4. Push to the branch: `git push origin feature-name`.
 5. Open a pull request.

-## Feedback

-If you have any feedback, please reach out to us at akash2003mondal@gmail.com